Mastopexy Sydney

 Disclaimer: Individual results may vary.
 A consultation with a Specialist Plastic Surgeon is recommended to assess suitability and discuss risks.

-Mastopexy is often performed in combination with Augmentation Mammoplasty to enhance breast volume and improve breast position on the chest.
+Mastopexy (breast lift) is sometimes performed in combination with augmentation mammoplasty to increase breast volume and adjust breast position on the chest.

 What to expect from Mastopexy Surgery

-Mastopexy surgery involves the removal of excess skin and reshaping of the breast tissue to elevate the breasts to a higher position on the chest wall.
-The areolas are repositioned as part of the procedure.
-If breast asymmetry is present, this can be addressed during surgery.
+Mastopexy surgery involves removing excess skin and reshaping the breast tissue to reposition the breasts higher on the chest wall.
+The areolas may also be repositioned during the procedure.
+In some cases, breast asymmetry may be addressed at the same time.

-Mastopexy may be suitable for patients who wish to enhance breast shape and support using their existing breast tissue, without the use of implants.
+Mastopexy may be considered by individuals who wish to alter breast shape and support using their existing breast tissue, without implants.
+It can also be performed in combination with augmentation mammoplasty when clinically appropriate.

 • Procedure time: Approximately 2.5 hours

-• Downtime required: Typically 1 to 2 weeks, varying according to individual recovery and vocational requirements
+• Estimated downtime: Typically 1 to 2 weeks, depending on individual recovery and work or activity requirements

-Disclaimer: All surgical procedures at Shape Clinic are performed by Specialist Plastic Surgeons, Dr Steven Liew (MED0001151298 FRACS) and Dr Ania Smialkowski ( MED0001668109 FRACS).
+Disclaimer: Mastopexy (Breast lift) procedures are only suitable for people aged 18 years and over.
 Individual results, healing responses, and recovery times vary.
-All surgical procedures carry inherent risks, including but not limited to infection, bleeding, scarring, nerve injury, asymmetry, and dissatisfaction with aesthetic outcomes.
+All surgical procedures carry risks, which may include infection, bleeding, scarring, nerve injury, asymmetry, or dissatisfaction with the outcome.
+All breast procedures at Shape Clinic are performed by specialist plastic surgeons Dr Steven Liew (FRACS MED0001151298) and Dr Ania Smialkowski (FRACS MED0001668109).
 A consultation with a qualified practitioner is required to determine suitability.
-A second opinion from an appropriately qualified health practitioner is recommended prior to proceeding with surgery.
+A second opinion from an appropriately qualified health practitioner is also recommended before proceeding.

 Email us at concierge@shapeclinic.com.au or contact us on (02) 8356 2888 to book your consultation.
 During this consultation, a thorough clinical assessment will be conducted to determine whether any treatment is appropriate based on individual health and clinical factors.
 Please note that individual results may vary, and no specific outcomes can be guaranteed.
 All treatments carry risks.